 The trading post is well-stocked with camp refreshments.
 We will have refreshments for sale during lunch, free time, and before and after camp.
 Bring some money to take advantage of this!
-The amount each boy actually spends will depend on his personal needs and whether his interests require special purchases.
+The amount each Scout actually spends will depend on their personal needs and whether their interests require special purchases.
 Items typically include snow cones, popcorn, pickles, candy, and crackers.

 There are several opportunities for Scouts to earn advancement at camp.
 A list of advancements covered will be sent home the last day of camp.
 The list needs to be given to the Scout's den leader.

 Found items will be taken to the registration table.
 Leftovers are donated to charity.
 Please label all items taken to the camp.